peter-lyons-kehl/ndd/README.md

 [manifest](https://doc.rust-lang.org/nightly/cargo/reference/manifest.html),
 [build-scripts](https://doc.rust-lang.org/nightly/cargo/reference/build-scripts.html) and
 [config.toml](https://doc.rust-lang.org/nightly/cargo/reference/config.html)).
 That may be a GOOD
-thing: It requires the top level crate/workspace maintainer to acknowledge that it's non-standard.
+thing: It requires the top level crate/workspace maintainer to acknowledge that the API is not stable.

 ### as_slice_of_cells